-I love these old turf houses, they are so typical Icelandic in my opinion.
-My grandmother was born in a turf house, so it is not so long ago that turf houses were lived in here in Iceland.
+My grandmother was born in a turf house, so it is not so long ago that turf houses were inhabited here in Iceland.
 Times have changed, for sure.

 Up to 20-30 people were living here at Laufás, including domestics.
-The furnishing inside is from ca 1900 and shows how Icelanders were living at that time.
+The furnishing inside is from around 1900 and shows how Icelanders were living at that time.

 Laufás was a wealthy farm by Icelandic standards.
 The last minister lived at Laufás until 1936 when he moved into a newer vicarage.